idptools/metapredict/README.md

 ### Generating Disorder Graphs From a .fasta File

 By using the ``graph_disorder_fasta`` function, you can graph predicted consensus disorder values for the amino acid sequences in a .fasta file.
 The *graph_disorder_fasta* function takes a .fasta file as input and by default will return the graphs immediately.
-However, you can specify *output_dir=path_to_save_files* which result in a a .png file saved to that directory for every sequence within the .fasta file.
+However, you can specify *output_dir=path_to_save_files*, which results in a .png file saved to that directory for every sequence within the .fasta file.
 You cannot specify the output file name here!
-By default, the file name will be the first 14 characters of the FASTA header followed by the filetype as specified by filetype.
-If you wish for the files to include a unique leading number (i.e. X_rest_of_name where X starts at 1 and increments) then set *indexed_filenames = True*.
+By default, the file name will be the first 14 characters of the FASTA header, followed by the filetype as specified by filetype.
+If you wish for the files to include a unique leading number (i.e. X_rest_of_name where X starts at 1 and increments), then set *indexed_filenames = True*.
 This can be useful if you have sequences where the 1st 14 characters may be identical, which would otherwise overwrite an output file.
-By default this will return a single graph for every sequence in the FASTA file.
+By default, this will return a single graph for every sequence in the FASTA file.

 **WARNING -**
 This command will generate a graph for ***every*** sequence in the .fasta file.
 If you have 1,000 sequences in a .fasta file and you do not specify the *output_dir*, it will generate **1,000** graphs that you will have to close sequentially.
 Therefore, I recommend specifying the *output_dir* such that the output is saved to a dedicated folder.